 If you have not passed the admission tests before the programme starts, you will be allowed to start at the teacher training college.
-You will have two more chances in the first year of enrolment at the teacher training college e to meet the additional admission requirements.
-If you fail the tests for one or more subjects, you will be deregistered at the end of the academic year.
+You will have two more chances in the first year of enrolment at the teacher training college to meet the additional entry requirements.
+In consultation with the degree programme, you can also choose at the start of the first year of the programme to submit a portfolio instead of sitting a test.
+If you fail the test or portfolio for one or more courses, you will be deregistered at the end of the academic year.